VivekTomar03/Daily-Digest-App-Native/README.md

 - **Get News by Country**: Filter news articles by country.
 - **Improve Splash Screen and App Logo**: Enhance the splash screen and app logo for a better user experience.
+- **Push Notifications**: Notify users of breaking news and top headlines.

 ## Installation